Witness Music was created out of a vision in the mind of our founder, Garin Hess. In the spring of

 Jason Robison conducted all.

-Jason Robison serving as President and Bob Matthews as General Manager.
+Jason Robison was serving as President and Bob Matthews as General Manager.

 Spring 2016